 Educational & Outreach Activities

 OBJECTIVE 1: Engage broccoli farmers in project development, delivery, results, and evaluation through the development of a farmer-led Broccoli Sustainability Task Force.

 The Task Force has been active for more than 3 years and developed this project.
-The task force will meet formally in winter 2019.
+The task force formally met n winter 2019.
 During the production season, the task force coordinated:

 1c.
 Touring of the processing plant in Brooks OR.